BorisMargarian/ChoreMates/README.md

 [![Codeship Status for BorisMargarian/ChoreMates](https://app.codeship.com/projects/0af94010-531c-0137-5019-2a29686d085d/status?branch=master)](https://app.codeship.com/projects/340586)

 <h2>ChoreMates</h2>
-I have spent many years living with other people.
+<p>I have spent many years living with other people.
 Keeping our living space clean and fairly distributing common chores have been our biggest issues.
-ChoreMates is my "capstone" project which attempts to solve these problems.
+ChoreMates is my "capstone" project which attempts to solve these problems.</p>

-Devise is used for user registrations.
+<p>Devise is used for user registrations.
 The front-end is built in React.js and integrated with a Rails back-end.
 Users can create, claim, and complete household chores.
-Chore and review image uploads are handled by CarrierWave and stored remotely on AWS.
+Chore image uploads are handled by CarrierWave and stored remotely on AWS.</p>

-Contributors:<a href="https://github.com/BorisMargarian">Boris Margarian</a>
+Contributors: <a href="https://github.com/BorisMargarian"> Boris Margarian</a>

 <h3>See the Live Version Here:</h3>
 https://choremates.herokuapp.com/